yujunz/gitlab.com-runbooks/docs/patroni/postgres.md

 We have several alerts that detect replication problems:

 * Alert that replication is stopped
-* Alert that replication lag is over 2min
+* Alert that replication lag is over 2min (over 120m on archive and delayed replica)
 * Alert that replication lag is over 200MB

 As well there are a few alerts that are intended to detect problems that could *lead* to replication problems: